cnanders/java-deltatau-power-pmac-comm/README.md

 ### gpasciiCommand()

-Use this to send a command to the Power PMAC (to set a parameter)
+Use this to send a “set” command to the Power PMAC, e.g., “DestCS2X=100.3”.
+Set commands always contain “=”

 ### gpasciiQuery()

-Use this to get the value of parameter as a `String`
+Use this to send a “get” command to the Power PMAC, e.g., "DestCS2X", and receive the value as a `String`